jmcuneo/a1-gettingstarted-a25/README.md

 ## Design Achievements
 - **Used the Roboto Font from Google Fonts**: I used Roboto as the font for the primary copy text in my site.

+## Technical Achievements
+- **Styled page with CSS**:
+    1.
+    2.
+    3.
+    4.
+    5.

+- **JavaScript Animation**:

+- **Semantic HTML Tags**:
+    1.
+    2.
+    3.
+    4.
+    5.

+## Design Achievements
+- **Adobe Colour Palette**:
+    I created a palette featuring five shades that centre around purple.
+    A lavender shade for the backdrop of the site, a fuschia shade for normal text, a grape shade for header text, a greyish-blue shade for text backgrounds, and a light pink shade [TBD].

+- **Google Font**: